MoseleyBioinformaticsLab/MESSES/_sources/tagging.rst.txt

     * regex|exact is an intelligent combination of regex and exact.
 If a regex is specified for the comparison value it will be detected and the type will be regex for that comparison value only, otherwise the comparison type will be exact.
     * If a type is specified then that type is used regardless of the comparison value, so a regex string with an exact comparison type will try to match exactly.
-    * If the comparison tag is not specified then the type defaults to "regex|exact".
+    * If the comparison tag is not specified, then the type defaults to "regex|exact".
     * exact type modifications are executed first, then regex type, and lastly levenshtein type.
-Within those types modifications are executed in order from first to last.
+Within each type, modifications are executed in order from first to last.

 Match Type